 Today, EpicNPC does very well in a competitive market.
 “We support more games than any of our competitors, Zihal told us recently.
 “We have about a thousand games that users can search for, and our competitors have only about a hundred.”
 He pointed out that EpicNPC gets about 300 new members per day, with about half of those new members immediately buying, selling, trading or communicating in the forums.

-Prior to using Twilio’s Authy, EpicNPC worked with another phone authentication company, but decided to switch because they liked the features and more robust data Authy is able to deliver.
+Prior to using Twilio, EpicNPC worked with another phone authentication company, but decided to switch because they liked the features and more robust data Twilio is able to deliver.

-Integrating Authy phone verification was painless, Zihal says.
+Integrating Twilio Verify was painless, Zihal says.
 “We did it ourselves and were able to do it quickly; in about a day or two.”

-Now, anyone looking to sell or buy on the EpicNPC site has to verify their phone through Authy first before they can register on the site and begin making sale threads.
-The EpicNPC team has verified more than 36,000 members using Authy phone authentication in the last three months.
+Now, anyone looking to sell or buy on the EpicNPC site has to verify their phone through Twilio first before they can register on the site and begin making sale threads.
+The EpicNPC team has verified more than 36,000 members using Twilio phone authentication in the last three months.

 “We were a little worried that adding another step to the registration process could cause friction for new users,” remembers Zihal.
 “But we found that wasn’t the case—it hasn’t slowed our growth at all.”

 And, he added, “We don’t get a lot of feedback about our phone system but we know we get far fewer complaints than we used to.
-Pre-Authy, we would get about five complaints a day that the verification call wasn’t coming.
-Since we switched to Authy, that number has dropped to close to zero.”
+Pre-Twilio, we would get about five complaints a day that the verification call wasn’t coming.
+Since we switched to Twilio, that number has dropped to close to zero.”